gsajko/blog/content/posts/use_twitter_for_research.md

 I go to the "main" tweet and use a browser plugin called [Treeverse](https://treeverse.app/)

 This is the tweet that started the whole discussion.

 {{< tweet 1153456432122978304 >}}

-It gives me a good overview - Twitter sometimes hides some tweets, so I prefer to use Treeverse.
+Treeverse gives me a good overview - Twitter sometimes hides some tweets, so I prefer to use Treeverse.

 ![Treeverse](/img/20210201184238.png)

 One other tweet contained tricks on how to improve the performance of modeling: